Freeyayo/easydemo/README.md

 # EasydemoJS

 EasydemoJS is a JavaScript library.
-It contains many methods which can make your JavaScript demo easier!
+It contains many methods which can make your JavaScript demo easier !
+Sometimes developers just want to write down a simple demo to test if their code can run normally or just need to watch a simple effect rendered from CSS or JS code.
+But debug tools such as Chrome DevTool are not very suitable for everyone.
+This library has many convinient ways to